 What’s trending these days?
 What’s something that’s everywhere?
 Oh, I know!
 Internet!
-It’s something every person of every age group uses in one way or another.
+It’s used regularly nowadays.
 Besides providing information and entertainment, the internet also offers various career opportunities, of which the most common one is blogging.
 In a way, we can even say that blogging has become the new trend these days.

-I started blogging a couple of months back, but I didn’t get the expected results.
+I had started blogging in 2020, but I didn’t get the expected results right away.
 Of course, before starting it, I looked up all the basic requirements I thought I needed, but it turns out there was more to it than I thought.
 I lacked quite a few skills, which I worked on later and now I can say that I’ve started to become satisfied with the results I generate.
-What did I do to know what I lacked?
-I read a few books on it!
+Well, to get some of the advanced skills to excel in this field, I watched online courses and read some books as well.

 As I stated above, it was only until later that I came to know what I lacked.
 If you don’t want to repeat the same mistake, read the following books before starting blogging.